david-a-wheeler/flawfinder/README.md

 However, it's possible for flawfinder to halt if there is a character encoding problem and you're running Python3.
-The usual symptom is error meesages like this:
+The usual symptom is error messages like this:
 `Error: encoding error in FILENAME 'ENCODING' codec can't decode byte ... in position ...: invalid start byte`

 Unfortunately, Python3 fails to provide useful built-ins to deal with this.